SAFCSP-Team/roadmap/README.md

 > All questions and concerns regarding the projects are using Github issues.

 ## Review Status
-When a project is due, the project status will be updated as the following.
+When a project is due, the project status will be updated as follows.

 |     Status       |      Meaning      |
 |:------------:|------------|